allurehaggerty/allurehaggerty/README.md

 - 👋 Hi, I’m @allurehaggerty
-- 👀 I’m interested in building a data analytics portfolio and networking with other data professionals!
+- 👀 I’m interested in building a data analytics portfolio and networking with other aspiring data professionals!
 - 🌱 I’m currently learning R and Python
 - 💞️ I’m looking to collaborate on beginner level data projects
-- 📫 How to reach me: message me on here or email me at allure.haggerty@gmail.com
+- 📫 How to reach me

 <!---
 allurehaggerty/allurehaggerty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.